KilledByAPixel/LittleJS/examples/breakoutTutorial/README.md

 ## Move the Camera

 Let’s move the camera to the center of our level by setting the cameraPos variable to half the level size.
+You can also change the camera zoom by using camaraScale which controls the number of pixels for each world space unit.
+For this example the camera will just remain stationary, but in other types of games it is very useful!

 ```javascript
 setCameraPos(levelSize.scale(.5)); // center camera in level